Arm-China/Compass_Optimizer/readme.md

   - Adaquant: Refer to [Improving Post Training Neural Quantization: Layer-wise Calibration and Integer Programming](https://arxiv.org/abs/2006.10518)

 - Compatible with all Zhouyi NPU series processors, specially optimizing the quantization schemes and the whole computation graph.
+- Support finetuning models by using quantization aware training with respect to Zhouyi NPU, please refer to [Compass_QAT](./AIPUBuilder/Optimizer/qat/readme.md)

 ### Quick Start